-At the same time, she is making new discoveries about herself, other people, and objects wherever she is-indoors or out, at home, at a Fisher House, or in a hospital or rehabilitation center.
-She learns no matter what she is doing-having her diaper changed, kicking a ball to you, or proudly pushing the button to close elevator doors at the medical center.
+At the same time, she is making new discoveries about herself, other people, and objects wherever she is-indoors or out, at home, or in a hospital or rehabilitation center.
+She learns no matter what she is doing-having her diaper changed, kicking a ball to you, or proudly pushing the button to close the elevator doors at the medical center.

 She looks to you for comfort and to help her understand and cope with her feelings.
-In this brochure, we address six steps that you can take to support your child over the days, weeks, and years:
+In this brochure, we address six steps that you can take to support your child over the days, weeks, and years.
+Though our focus is on children under three years old, these steps-adjusted as needed for age-can be used for siblings, too, whether you are a parent, grandparent, or other trusted adult in a child's life:

-- Use everyday moments to comfort your child. - Ask yourself, "What is my child's behavior telling me?" and "What can I say or do to support her?" - Keep your child safe. - Care for yourself. - Explore and use a few key resources.
-(A list is included later.) - Share your child's pleasure in everyday moments.
+- Use everyday moments to comfort your child. - Ask yourself, "What is my child's behavior telling me?" and "What can I say or do to support her?" - Keep your child safe - Care for yourself - Explore and use a few key resources.
+(A list is included elsewhere.) - Share your child's pleasure in everyday moments.